ahlisbon/diacriticsAndNengo/README.md

 - right alt+y = ¥
 - right ctrl+w = ₩

-## Using the Caps Lock key to swith the IME
+## Using the Caps Lock key to switch the IME
+On Windows, swtiching the IME for Japanese is done with alt+shift to switch between Japanese and English input.
+When the Japanese IME is selected, you can still choose between typing in English like normal, or typing in Japanese, done by typing alt and the tilde (`) key.

 ### Detailed Explanation